openhab/openhab-addons/bundles/org.openhab.voice.pipertts/README.md

 ### Multi Speaker Voices

-Models that support multiples speakers are shown as multiple voices in OpenHAB.
+Models that support multiples speakers are shown as multiple voices in openHAB.

 ### Text to Speech Configuration